Darling | Dalston Wine Bar & Restaurant

 And just in case there weren’t enough draws there, there’ll also be an al fresco dining terrace, a photography studio, a pop-up/co-working space, and a private dining room accessed through the kitchen, with an honesty bar tucked inside a vintage industrial safe.

 Sounds like she’s cracked it.

-NOTE: Darling is due to open in Dalston this Autumn – we’ll be back with the full scoop when it does.
+NOTE: Darling is yet to release an opening date – we’ll be back with the full scoop when it does.
 In the meantime you can keep an eye on their website HERE.

 Darling | 41 Kingsland High Street, E8 2JS

 Partial to a tipple?
 Peruse the Best Bars in London